Today’s Post by Joe Farace

 The Leica M8.2 had a 1.33 crop factor, while the newer Leicas features a full-frame CMOS sensor so the field-of-view would exactly be the same for my M6 TTL and that newer digital camera.

 And if you’ve ever wondered about the whole “equivalency” thing, now you know the rest of the story.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.

-Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s now out-of-print but new copies are available from Amazon for $21.88 and used copies are four bucks.
+Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s available from Amazon for $21.87 and with copies starting around five bucks.
 For some reason, the Kindle price is really high.
 Neither Barry nor I set these prices; the publisher and Amazon does.